-Pick up a bulk of your dry goods, crew food, and produce here.
-You can buy generic and brand name food items at Publix.
+Pick up the bulk of your dry goods, crew food, and produce here.
+You can buy generic and brand-name food items at Publix.
 They even have a small section with English food for the Brits on board!

 There is plenty of parking and often the staff will help you with bags if you have a lot.